Shopify/hydrogen-v1/docs/framework/analytics.md

 ```

 {% endcodeblock %}

+Reloading the collection page you will see a PAGE_VIEW event in the console that includes the new collectionName and collectionId fields.

 You can also capture events in client components.
 For example, when a customer makes a query, such as adding an item to their cart, or clicking on a promotional banner, you can capture the event in your client component: